EthanSuperior/Codeboard/README.md

 -   Finish onboxcollide and make oncirclecollide
 -   Check how to make events not bubble down all UI layers, but be consumed by things like btns etc. (double scroll etc)
-    -   Check with console.log to see what onX's are actually being called, maybe a break or something in propagate for those?
+    -   Check with console.log to see what onX's are actually being called, maybe a break or something in propigate for those?
+-   Make Vector class?
 -   Player Class
 -   Save Player Class Data
 -   Level System?